darindeters/DynamicEC2Scaler/README.md

 - **Savings Reports:** Every scale-down event writes a JSON summary to the provisioned S3 bucket (`SavingsLogBucket`).
 You can change the bucket properties or configure lifecycle rules by editing the CloudFormation template.
 - **Savings Plan Discount:** Choose whether to provide a manual discount percentage (`SavingsPlanDiscountPercent`) or let the stack derive an effective rate from recent Cost Explorer coverage data by setting `SavingsPlanDiscountMode` to `Coverage`.
 Coverage mode uses the `ce:GetSavingsPlansCoverage` API (ensure Cost Explorer is enabled) and averages the last `SavingsPlanCoverageLookbackDays` (30 by default).
 - **CloudWatch Metrics:** Use the `SavingsMetricNamespace` parameter to control where hourly savings metrics are published.
 These metrics expose the total run savings and per-instance estimates, enabling dashboards, anomaly detection, or cost alerts alongside the S3 JSON reports.
 Set the parameter to an empty string if you prefer to disable metric publication.
+- **Pricing Detection:** The Lambda maps each instance's platform to the appropriate AWS Pricing filters before calculating savings.
+If an instance platform can't be detected, override the fallback filters with the `DefaultPricingOperatingSystem`, `DefaultPricingLicenseModel`, and `DefaultPricingPreInstalledSoftware` parameters instead of editing the function code.

 ## 🧪 Testing